Learn how to smoke and cook a spatchcocked chicken using a pellet grill, and why it is one of the tastiest ways to smoke a whole chicken!

 The exterior will get a little wet as you apply salt and water is drawn out of the chicken up to the salt.
 This paste is all the moisture you need for the salt or rub to stick to the bird.

-For the crispiest skin possible, dry brine the turkey overnight and then don’t add ANY oil to the skin before putting it on the pellet grill.
+For the crispiest skin possible, dry brine the chicken overnight and then don't add ANY oil to the skin before putting it on the pellet grill.

 The next day the skin should look kind of powdery and very dry.